Distributionally Robust Joint Chance-Constrained Optimization for Networked Microgrids Considering Contingencies and Renewable Uncertainty: Case Study

 \subsection{Solution robustness and system reliability}

 Following the performance demonstration, this section presents solution robustness tests for the proposed evolutionary algorithm and system reliability outcomes.
-We use forecast error samples excluding samples used to construct the ambiguity set.
+We use forecast error samples excluding those used to construct the ambiguity set.
 We fix the solution obtained and run the power flow under those forecast error samples, then count the case when all the constraints are met (i.e., no-violation case).
 The percentage of no-violation time intervals out of total time intervals in a day is defined as the daily reliability outcome.

 We test three joint violation rates which are 0.05, 0.02 and 0.01 (i.e. the corresponding daily reliability requirements are 0.95, 0.98 and 0.99) and consider three aforementioned ambiguity sets, symmetric, unimodal and symmetric \& unimodal sets.
-For comparison, we include another two methods, SCC with all violation rates equal to the set reliability level, and the baseline case, JCC using \textit{Bonferroni Approximation}.
-The full factorial experiment of those settings gives a total number of $3 \times 3 \times 3 = 27 $ robustness tests.
-For each test, we use 10,800 forecast error samples (i.e., 30 samples for each time interval) from the historical sample pool.
-Those samples in each time interval from different days are independent, and thus the power flow tests conducted in each time interval are considered to be independent.
+For comparison, we include another two methods, SCC with all violation rates equal to the set reliability level, and the baseline case, JCC with the \textit{Bonferroni Approximation}.
+A full factorial experiment of these settings gives a total number of $3 \times 3 \times 3 = 27 $ robustness tests.
+For each test, we use 10,800 forecast error samples (i.e., 30 samples for each 15-min time interval) from the historical sample pool.
+Samples in each time interval are from different days and independent.
+Thus the power flow tests conducted in each time interval are considered to be independent.

 Fig. \ref{robustness_test} shows results from all robustness tests.
 Each subplot represents a combination of the daily reliability requirement and ambiguity set.
-Three boxplots in different colors show the results from SCC (black), JCC using \textit{baseline Bonferroni Approximation} (orange) and the proposed algorithm for JCC (green) respectively.
-Colored scatters in the boxplot are the detailed daily results.
-Table \ref{average_reli} summarizes the average daily reliability in all robustness tests, and the reliability values closets to the set requirements are highlighted in \textbf{bold}.
+Three box plots in each experiment from left to right show the results from SCC (blue circles), JCC using \textit{the Bonferroni Approximation} (orange triangles) and the proposed algorithm for JCC (green squares) respectively.
+Colored markers in each box plot are the daily results.
+Table III summarizes the average daily reliability in all robustness tests, and the reliability values closets to the set requirements are highlighted in \textbf{bold}.